viklund/courses/ngsintro/1609/labs/loops-lab.md

 ---
 layout: default
-title:  'Advanced Linux Usage - Loops'
+title:  'Advanced Linux Usage - Variables and Loops'
 ---

-# Advanced Linux Usage - Loops
+# Advanced Linux Usage - Variables and Loops
 **NOTE:** in syntax examples, the dollar sign ($) is not to be printed.
 The dollar sign is usually an indicator that the text following it should be typed in a terminal window.

 ## 1. Connecting to UPPMAX